 You’re about to pay for your magazine/newspaper/stationery at WHSmith and you’re asked “Would you like some chocolate at a special price?”, whilst being shown a pile of outsize bars of chocolate, occupying the only space available to put down your goods.
 You stare at the giant piece of confectionery and wonder why you’re being offered such a bizarre accompaniment to a tube of glue or box of drawing pins.

 You are buying stamps at the Post Office counter (having had to walk 50 yards down the aisle of a completely unrelated grocery shop, quite possibly closed down) and you’re asked “Would you like to top up your mobile phone?”
-Well, no, but the availability of mobile top-ups could perhaps have been better advertised so you could have apprised yourself of the additional service whilst you queued for 10 minutes.
+Well, no, but the availability of mobile top-ups could perhaps have been better advertised so you could have apprised yourself of the additional service whilst you queued (socially distanced, naturally) for 10 minutes.

 Why does LinkedIn think it appropriate for the feed to default to ‘Top’, rather than ‘Recent’ posts?
-Why does Amazon think it is clever to make it almost impossible to sign up for the Prime service when ordering items on its website?
+Why does Amazon think it is clever to make it almost impossible to not sign up for the Prime service when ordering items on its website?
 What is this all about?
 Where has it come from?
 Why do we feel so annoyed (or worse) at these gratuitous questions and cynical tactics?

 The short-term sales culture